-NOTE: Rapid UI mode is only available in Sketchbook on a tablet.
+Rapid UI mode is only available in Sketchbook on mobile devices

-For tablet users, Rapid UI mode also provides a full-screen working environment.
+For mobile users, Rapid UI mode provides a full-screen working environment.
 Work with the UI hidden, yet still have quick access to it, all as you continue drawing.

 In the toolbar, tap to enter this mode.

 Here is an overview of the UI that will be visible when working in this mode:

 Along the side are the Palette Sliders and the Trigger.

 Using Palette Sliders